jakobzhao/geog328/README.md

     - [Buffer and isochrone analysis](https://docs.mapbox.com/help/tutorials/get-started-isochrone-api/)

-### Week 11 : Summary and Final Project Presentation
+### Week 11 : Summary

-In the first lecture of this week, the instructor will share with you a summary of this course and some emerging topics to explore.
-During the lecture on Thursday and the lab session, each student will present the final project to the whole class.
-More information about final project will be shared after the mid-term.
+The lecture on Tuesday will be cancelled.
+In the second lecture of this week, the instructor will share with you a summary of this course and some emerging topics to explore.

 <!-- Dec 6 -->